memsql/singlestore-spark-connector/demo/README.md

 docker pull memsql/cluster-in-a-box
 ```

-* Run and start the MemSQL Cluster in a Box docker container
+* Run and start the SingleStore Cluster in a Box docker container

 ```
 docker run -i --init \
---name memsql-ciab-for-zeppelin \
+--name singlestore-ciab-for-zeppelin \
 -e LICENSE_KEY=[INPUT_YOUR_LICENSE_KEY] \
 -p 3306:3306 -p 8080:8080 \
 --net=zeppelin-ciab-network \
 memsql/cluster-in-a-box
 ```
 ```
-docker start memsql-ciab-for-zeppelin
+docker start singlestore-ciab-for-zeppelin
 ```
 > :note: in this step you can hit a port collision error
 >
 > ```
-> docker: Error response from daemon: driver failed programming external connectivity on endpoint memsql-ciab-for-zeppelin
+> docker: Error response from daemon: driver failed programming external connectivity on endpoint singlestore-ciab-for-zeppelin
 > (38b0df3496f1ec83f120242a53a7023d8a0b74db67f5e487fb23641983c67a76):
 > Bind for 0.0.0.0:8080 failed: port is already allocated.
 > ERRO[0000] error waiting for container: context canceled